 In the past, the Republic has experienced substantial inflationary pressures and during the 2000-2008 period inflation was one of the most serious problems faced by the Turkish economy.
 Due to Government policies intended to combat high levels of inflation, inflation in the Republic has decreased substantially in recent years.
-The Republic's Producer Price Index ("PPI") and Consumer Price Index ("CPI") for the December 2012 - December 2013 period were 6.97% and 7.40%, respectively, for the December 2013 - December 2014 period were 6.36% and 8.17%, respectively, for the December 2014 - December 2015 period were 5.71% and 8.81%, respectively, for the December 2015 - December 2016 period were 9.94% and 8.53%, respectively, and for the December 2016 - December 2017 period were 11.92% and 15.47% respectively.
-In its July 2018 inflation report, the Central Bank revised its inflation forecast for 2018 to 13.4% compared to 8.4% in April 2018, as a result of various inflationary pressures.
+The Republic's PPI and CPI for the December 2012 - December 2013 period were 6.97% and 7.40%, respectively, for the December 2013 - December 2014 period were 6.36% and 8.17%, respectively, for the December 2014 - December 2015 period were 5.71% and 8.81% respectively, for the December 2015 - December 2016 period were 9.94% and 8.53%, respectively, for the December 2016 - December 2017 period were 15.47% and 11.92%, respectively, and for the December 2017 - December 2018 period were 33.64% and 20.30%, respectively.
+On April 30, 2019 the Central Bank released its April 2019 Inflation Report and kept its inflation forecast for 2019 at 14.6%.
+The Central Bank stated that although the hikes in unprocessed food and Turkish lira-denominated import prices affected the inflation forecasts upwards, the improvement in the underlying trend of inflation under a tight monetary policy stance consistent with the targeted path, widening of the output gap and the downward revision to the administered price hikes offset these upward effects.

 There can be no assurance that inflation will not increase further in the future.
 In particular, strong domestic demand and/or an increase in global or regional economic activity that influences the prices of oil and other commodities and external demand could cause an increase in inflation.
 Increases in unprocessed food prices and adjustments in tobacco prices, which have contributed to recent increases in inflation, may increase inflation again in the future.
 Increases in employment and wage developments, as well as adjustments to administered prices and taxes, could also contribute to increases in inflation.
 In addition, the exchange rate pass-through effect has had, and in the future may have, a negative impact on the price of imports, contributing to inflation.
 A significant increase in inflation may cause the Republic to take action that could inhibit the Republic's economic growth.
-In addition, inflation can result in greater market volatility by causing economic uncertainties and reduced consumption, Gross Domestic Product ("GDP") growth and consumer confidence.
+In addition, inflation can result in greater market volatility by causing economic uncertainties and reduced consumption, GDP growth and consumer confidence.
 Inflation measures to combat inflation and speculation about possible additional actions to combat inflation may lead to economic uncertainty.
 Any of these factors could adversely impact the Republic and its economy.